Wisdom without a teacher: Proto- and Early Chan sources

 Don’t try to make it stay.

 In solitude and peace, the mind will of itself become luminous and clear.
 If you can carefully observe the mind in this way, the mind will become luminous and clear, like a bright mirror.
 If you do this for one year, the mind will be even more luminous and clear.
 If you do this for three to five years, the mind will be yet more luminous and clear.
 This can be brought about by somebody teaching you, or you may attain liberation without ever having to be taught.")

-A famous story within the Chan tradition is that of the sixth patriarch Huineng who, without any prior training or instruction, is said to have experienced awakening at a chance hearing of someone chanting the Diamond Sutra.
+A famous story of the early Chan tradition is that of the sixth patriarch Huineng who, without any prior training or instruction, is said to have experienced awakening at a chance hearing of someone chanting the Diamond Sutra.
 The Platform Sutra of the Sixth Patriarch contains several references to self-awakening.
 For example, in chapter one Huineng says, "When one is deluded, one thinks teachers take [sentient beings over to the other shore], but when one is enlightened, one realizes one crosses over by oneself."
 And in chapter two, Huineng states:

 Those who realize on their own do not need to seek outside.
 If you insist absolutely that a teacher is necessary in order to attain liberation, that is not right.
 Why?
 Because there is a teacher within one's own mind that understands spontaneously.

-(Note: Chapter seven of the Taishō edition of the Platform Sutra also contains a dialogue in which Huineng's disciple Xuance asks Yongjia Xuanjue, "From whom did you attain the Dharma?"
+Chapter seven of the Taishō edition of the Platform Sutra contains a dialogue in which Huineng's disciple Xuance asks Yongjia Xuanjue, "From whom did you attain the Dharma?"
 Yongjia explains that he was awakened from his reading of the Vimalakīrti Sūtra.
-Xuance replies that enlightenment by oneself without a teacher was the "heretical path of naturalism."
+To this, Xuance replies that enlightenment by oneself without a teacher was the "heretical path of naturalism."
 However, as Morten Schlütter points out, this Yongjia episode was incorporated into the longer Platform Sutra from a later source, the Liandeng huiyao, a text written by Huiweng Wuming in 1183.
 On the other hand, Huineng's teaching that one who is able to self-awaken need not depend on an external teacher can be found in the Dunhuang version of the Platform Sutra, the earliest extant version of the text.
-The passage in question reads:
+(Note: The passage in question reads: